 - the way The Gambia’s rich multilingual environment is integrated in education

-Multilingual Education in The Gambia focusses on the introduction in 2015 of an early parallel biliteracy programme.
+Gambian languages and education focusses on the introduction in 2015 of an early parallel biliteracy programme.
 Gambian children in grade 1 to 3 receive the same number of national language and English literacy lessons.
 Seven national languages are covered by this programme: Fula, Jola, Mandinka, Manjaku, Serahule, Serer and Wolof.
 Our premise is that the apparently straightforward proposition according to which a child learns best when taught in a language she understands and speaks very well simultaneously raises a range of complex issues which deserve careful consideration in a multilingual education context such as The Gambia.
 The project is therefore casting light on the challenges facing the introduction of literacy lessons in the national languages.
 These include:

 - the discrepancy between the official status of English, its monopoly over the linguistic landscape (in the technical sociolinguistic sense of the term) and the low levels of proficiency in English in some areas